Visit us on Facebook

-Each week, we lose approximately 1 doctor day to patients that fail to attend for appointments.
+Between 1 Jan 2015 and 3 Dec 2015, out of 61,500 appointments booked, we lost 3200 appointments because patients did not arrive.
+Each week, that equates to approximately 2 doctor days.
 If you cannot make it to your pre-booked appointment then please let us know.
 In that way, we can give the time to another patient.

 At Cairn, we have a policy for dealing with persistent non-attendance and that policy could result in a patient being removed from our list and having to find another doctor.
+We are starting to be more stringent in the implementation of that policy.
 Full details are here: DNA Policy

 Our building is on two floors with no lift access.
 The building is accessible at ground floor level for wheelchair users and patients with other disabilities.
 For patients who cannot use the stairs, we can make arrangements for you to be seen in a ground floor consulting room.
 Please let us know when booking your appointment if you need to be seen downstairs

 Cairn is a training practice; we participate in the education of doctors and other healthcare staff at all levels, from university students to qualified doctors who are specialising as GPs.
 Occasionally, there may be a student or a trainee GP present during consultations.
 If you are not happy for them to be there then please tell us - you will not offend anyone!